-What is the most important information I should know about lamotrigine tablets?
+What is the most important information I should know about Lamotrigine?
+1. Lamotrigine may cause a serious skin rash that may cause you to be hospitalized or even cause

-1. Lamotrigine tablets may cause a serious skin rash that may cause you to be hospitalized or even cause death.
-There is no way to tell if a mild rash will become more serious.
-A serious skin rash can happen at any time during your treatment with lamotrigine tablets, but is more likely to happen within the first 2 to 8 weeks of treatment.
-Children and teenagers aged between 2 and 17 years have a higher chance of getting this serious skin rash while taking lamotrigine tablets.
+Beath.
+There is no way to tell if a mild rash will become more serious A serious skin rash can happen at any time during your A serious skin rash can happen at any time during your treatment with lamotrigine, but is more likely to happen within the first 2 to 8 weeks of treatment.
+Children and teenagers aged between 2 and 17 years have a higher chance of getting this serious skin rash while taking lamotrigine.